-The Federal Reserve can’t print trillions and trillions of dollars without also raising taxes to soften the blow.
+The Federal Reserve can’t print trillions and trillions of dollars without also raising taxes at some point.

 I don’t trust the government.

-As just mentioned, when you withdrawal from a retirement account, the IRS charges you ordinary income tax.
+As just mentioned, when you withdrawal from a retirement account, the IRS applies your ordinary income tax.

 So let’s say you withdrawal $10,000 during your first year of retirement and have no other source of income.
 Using the 2020 tax brackets shown above, 10% of that $10,000 will go to the IRS.